bling/evil-jumper/README.md

 evil-jumper
 ===========

-evil-jumper is an implementation of Vim's jump list which allows you to jump across buffer boundaries and revive dead buffers if necessary.
+evil-jumper is an add-on for [evil-mode][1] which replaces the implementation of the jump list such that it mimics more closely with Vim's behavior.
+Specifically, it will jump across buffer boundaries and revive dead buffers if necessary.
 The jump list can also be persisted to a file and restored between sessions.

 installation
 ============